ThomasWongMingHei/QT_Engineering/README.md

 Data Services:

-Download and store data from various data provider: IEX, Alpha Vantage, Quandl, Tiingo, Bloomberg Database design: Schema design for pricing and fundamental database in Arctic and MongoDB
+Download and store data from various data provider: IEX, Alpha Vantage, Quandl, Tiingo, Bloomberg

+Database design: Schema design for pricing and fundamental database in Arctic and MongoDB

 Web Application:

-Display real-time and delayed price data from RESTful API providers and internal database Examples on caching and callback calculation nodes on web application (SecDB style design)
+Display real-time and delayed price data from RESTful API providers and internal database

+Examples on caching and callback calculation nodes on web application (SecDB style design)

 Back-testing:
-Enhancement of Quantopian backtester(zipline) with MongoDB/Arctic data bundle Enhancement of Backtrader with MongoDB and new data class to create multi-asset strategy backtester, initial plans: equities, FX and futures, ETFs long-term plans: options and bonds
+Enhancement of Quantopian backtester(zipline) with MongoDB/Arctic data bundle

+Enhancement of Backtrader with MongoDB and new data class to create multi-asset strategy backtester, initial plans: equities, FX and futures, ETFs long-term plans: options and bonds

 Trading models:
 Strategies and trading signal for Quantopian, Quant-connect and Quantatics platform

 Workflow design:

-Manual workflow of retriving data from bloomberg terminal Manual workflow of getting data from Google Finance Database maintainance and
+Workflow of retriving data from bloomberg terminal

+Database Maintanace

+Database maintainance and